schibsted/WAAS/README.md

   - `txt`: Plain text response of the detected text
   - `vtt`: WebVTT file with the detected text
   - `srt`: WebVTT file with the detected text

+Body (form data):

-- REQUIRED: form field `file`: mp3 audio file to transcribe
+- REQUIRED: `file`: File with the content to transcribe

 ### OPTIONS `/v1/transcribe`